gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see the [DSL guide](dsl/org.gradle.api.tasks.compile.CompileOptions.html#org.gradle.api.tasks.compile.CompileOptions:headerOutputDirectory) for more details.

+## Improvements for plugin authors

-## Improvements for component metadata rules
+### Improvements for component metadata rules

-Each module that is pulled from a repository has metadata associated with it, such as its group, name, version.
+Every module that is pulled from a repository has metadata associated with it, such as its group, name, and version.

-Sometimes, this metadata is incomplete or incorrect.
-To manipulate such incomplete metadata from within the build script, Gradle offers an API to write [component metadata rules](https://docs.gradle.org/current/userguide/component_metadata_rules.html).
+Sometimes, this metadata can be incomplete or incorrect.
+To manipulate such incomplete metadata from within the build script, Gradle offers an API to write [component metadata rules](userguide/component_metadata_rules.html).

 The API for component metadata rules has been extended to allow access to `packaging`, `classifier` and `type` information from POM metadata.

 The `packaging` information for a direct dependency [can be obtained](userguide/component_metadata_rules.html#filter_using_maven_metadata) from the `ComponentMetadataContext`.

 Additionally, `ComponentMetadataRule`s can react on the `classifier` and `type` information of dependencies:
 ```
 class ClassifierExampleRule implements ComponentMetadataRule {